-Xilinx, Inc. history, profile and corporate video
+Xilinx, Inc. history, profile and history video

 Xilinx, Inc. designs, develops and markets programmable devices and associated technologies, including: integrated circuits in the form of programmable logic devices, including programmable System on Chips and three dimensional ICs, or 3D ICs, software design tools to program the PLDs, targeted reference designs, printed circuit boards and intellectual property, which consists of Xilinx and various third-party verification and IP cores.
 The company in addition to its programmable platforms, it also provides design services, customer training, field engineering and technical support.
 Xilinx was founded in February 1984 and is headquartered in San Jose, CA.“